mfernest/SEBC/Partner Bootcamp  - Certify.md

 # <center> Friday AM
 # <center> Challenges

-* You're going to build a C5.x cluster and kerberise it
+* You're going to build a C5 cluster and Kerberise it
-* You will document your progress by emails
+* You will document your progress by email
 * mfernest@cloudera.com
-* sunil@cloudera.com
-* Submit challenges as you complete them.
+* Submit your challenges as you complete them -- not at the end of the session.
-* If you brick your cluster, let me know immediately.
+* If you brickify your cluster, tell me immediately.
-* If I ask you to analyze or explain a step, respond.
-If you miss these, the stage is considered incomplete.
+* I may ask you to explain results you see along the way.
+If you miss this requirement, the entire stage is marked incomplete.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Before You Start

-* Include in an email with the subject line: [Your Name] - Boot Camp Challenges
+* Start an email with the subject line: [Your Name] - Boot Camp Challenges
-    * A list of your EC2 nodes DNS names
+    * In it, list your EC2 nodes by public DNS name
-    * Specify which node will host Cloudera Manager
+    * Indicate which node will run Cloudera Manager
-    * A screen capture shows the CM node's uptime and result for the command <code>hadoop fs -ls /</code>
+    * Show this node's uptime and the output of <code>hadoop fs -ls /</code>
+       * Use a screen capture or ask me to check your screen.
 * Create a Linux user account <code>challenger</code> on all nodes.
-Use UID 1521.
+Set its UID to 1521.
     * Show the <code>/etc/passwd</code> entry for this account
-* Once you submit this email, you may begin the firt challenge.
+* Once you submit this email, you may begin the first challenge.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 1 - Install a MySQL server for CM

-* Install a MySQL 5.5 server on a different node than CM
+* Install a MySQL 5.5 server on a non-CM node.
-* Use packages to install the server and client packages **only**
+* Install the server and client with packages, NOT tarballs.
-* Download and install the JDBC connector on all nodes manually
+* Place the JDBC connector correctly on all nodes
-* Create databases for CM Management Services and the Hive Metastore **only**
+* Create a database for the CM Management Services and Hive Metastore **only**
-* Submit the following elements as an email for this challenge:
+* Submit the following elements in email
-    * The IP of the node with your MySQL server installed
+    * The host name of your MySQL server
-    * A list of the databases created in your MySQL instance
+    * A list of the databases in it
-    * A listing of directory contents where you installed the MySQL connector.
+    * A listing of the directory containing the MySQL connector.

 ---
 <div style="page-break-after: always;"></div>